Nature’s Choir Workshop Schedule

 6:00 pm: Dinner at the Appalachian Forest Museum

-7:00 pm: The Art of Active Listening I. Active listening works with insects as well as people!
+7:00 pm: The Art of Active Listening I. Active listening works no only with human relationships but with insects too!
 Before we head off into the field, Lisa Rainsong will offer guidance on how to actively listen to the songs of insects.
 You will receive a basic introduction to relevant musical terms describing insect music, and guidance on how to start training your ears to be able to eventually identify different species by sound.

 8:00 pm: Your First Sound Immersion!!
-We will be heading out to the field for your first introduction to filtering the “wall of sound” into its various instrumental components.
+We will be heading out to the field for your first introduction to filtering the “wall of sound” into its various musicians.
 On this first night we will be taking it easy and allowing your mind and ears to adjust to new ways of perceiving the complexity of summer sounds.
-In mid August the singers will be approaching a peak in their breeding enthusiasm, so it will be a wondrously intense sensory experience.
+In mid August the singers will be approaching their peak of breeding enthusiasm, so it will be a wondrously intense sensory experience.
+Our likely destination will be Crow Point, a prairie tract of land inside the Sanctuary.

 9:00 AM: Breakfast